Washington rebates on converting electric straight resistance heat to air source or ductless heat pump

 - Multifamily - Annual usage will be reviewed and must demonstrate that at least 6,000 kilowatt-hours of electric and less than 300 therms of natural gas occurred in the last 12 months in order to be eligible.

 - Homeowners are responsible for complying with all applicable codes and regulations.

 - Rebates are paid directly to homeowner or homeowner can authorize payment release to contractors.

-- Allow up to 8 weeks for processing and payment of rebate.
+- Credit: Allow up to 7 days for processing and payment of rebate, Check: Allow up to 4-6 weeks for processing and payment of rebate.

 - Licensed contractor installation required.

 - Existing homes only with Avista electric service who replace electric straight resistance as their primary heat.

 - No new construction or replacement of same type of existing equipment.